 Alcohol isn’t just psychologically addictive.
 The body becomes dependent on alcohol as well.
 The human body is always trying to find a balance.
 When someone is a heavy drinker their body changes how it works.
 It does this to handle the regular supply of alcohol it gets.

-There are many ways the body changes to adopt to heavy drinking.
+There are many ways the body changes to adapt to heavy drinking.
 It increases the use of some receptors and decreases the use of others.
 When someone stops drinking, this different balance causes alcohol withdrawal symptoms.

 This sign of alcoholism may be more difficult to notice as alcoholics are quick to curb their withdrawal symptoms with another drink.
 However, the withdrawal symptoms of alcohol dependence include: